alexmercerind/alexmercerind.github.io/blog/2022-09-01-messed-up-storage-access-since-android-11.md

 I delegated my methods or API usages to use [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) & [MediaStore](https://developer.android.com/reference/android/provider/MediaStore) wherever it was necessary.
 It took time to refactor my code, but not that much _as I anticipated initially_.
 This process made me much familiar with the new Android storage requirements & practices, which will be useful for me in future.

+This video will answer more of your questions:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/UnJ3amzJM94"></iframe>

 ## The Situation

 To begin with, first of all, I won't call myself an Android developer because I never target Android primarily from my codebase.
 I'm instead a [Flutter](http://flutter.dev/) developer, a specialized framework which allows to build cross-platform applications from a single codebase, while leveraging native functionalities like permissions, notifications & media playback etc. through a mechanism we refer as [platform channels](https://docs.flutter.dev/development/platform-integration/platform-channels).